ninchkn78/Data/README.md

 having readfiles in its own class allows it to access different data

 CHANGES: READFILES taking in year, then year range, then data folder

+even though there's more questions at the end, lots of thinking in the beginning to make the end easier

+check for when years are missing based off of the get

+prefix is counting names, could adapt get top names method?